 Because, no. I don’t care that it has “holiday spirit.”
 If it has a battery pack for blinking lights, it’s definitely outta’ here.

-So, with all the things you just tossed in “the great closet cleaning of 2016,” I’m sure you have some space.
-How about a few up-to-date ideas to refresh your wardrobe for 2017?
+So, with all the things you just tossed in “the great closet cleaning,” I’m sure you have some space.
+How about a few up-to-date ideas to refresh your wardrobe?

 Now that your closets are in shape – you may want to look at The 7 Habits of Highly Effective Women.